malouro/gunther-bot/ROADMAP.md

 - Does the `sapphire` framework handle this currently?
 - How much different is it from how commands are handled currently?
 - Are there requirements to moving to this methodology?

+## 🐛 Known Bugs

+> **Universal liked/disliked gifts are overriding NPCs personal preferences.**
+>
+> - e.g.: "Driftwood" appears as a disliked gift for Leah, but she actually likes this as a gift.
+> - This needs to be addressed in the build script, where it constructs the `SDVGifts` object per character.